saltstack-formulas/template-formula/README.rst

 ``template.config``
 -------------------

-This state will configure the template service and has a depency on ``template.install`` via include list.
+This state will configure the template service and has a dependency on ``template.install`` via include list.

 ``template.service``
 --------------------

-This state will start the template service and has a depency on ``template.config`` via include list.
+This state will start the template service and has a dependency on ``template.config`` via include list.

 ``template.clean``